 If the above-mentioned conditions (a) and (b) do not apply to the individual holder of ordinary shares, the ordinary shares are recognized as investment assets and included as such in such holder's net investment asset base (in Dutch: 'rendementsgrondslag').
 Irrespective of the actual income and capital gains realized, the annual taxable benefit of all the assets and allowable liabilities of a Dutch Resident Individual holder of ordinary shares who is taxed under this regime is set at a deemed return based on the fair market value of the assets reduced by the allowable liabilities on January 1 of each year.
-Depending on the aggregate amount of the fair market value of the assets reduced by the liabilities, the deemed return ranges from 1.935% up to 5.60% (2019).
-This deemed return is subject to income tax at a flat rate of 30%.
-Taxation only occurs if and to the extent the fair market value of the assets reduced by the liabilities exceeds a threshold (heffingsvrij vermogen) of \in 30,360 (or \in 60,720 in case of a fiscal partnership).
-The deemed return will be adjusted annually.
+The deemed return percentage to be applied to the yield basis increases progressively depending on the amount of the yield basis.
+The deemed return on savings and investments is taxed at a rate of 31% (2021).